-- θ the group difference at A = 0 - δ the change in the group difference with every year - Stata code: i.group##c.age - Group specific growth curves provide much more information on the effect of a time-constant variable than a simple group effect - It is a waste of panel data to estimate only group effects!!! - -Instead estimate group specific growth curves!
+- θ the group difference at A = 0 - Stata code: i.group##c.age - Group specific growth curves provide much more information on the effect of a time-constant variable than a simple group effect - It is a waste of panel data to estimate only group effects!!! - -Instead estimate group specific growth curves!